shadymo2291/product-preview-card-component-solution/README.md

 ### What I learned

-in this project i used some CSS properties to help for responsive font size, such as @media, also i learned how to use hover effect and transition and animation
+In this project, I used some CSS properties to help with responsive font size, such as @media.
+Also, I learned how to use hover effect and transition, and animation

 To see how you can add code snippets, see below: